JonatanHogild/Ansible_on_management_vm/README.md

 └── roles/  <br>
     └── common/  <br>

-This is a suggested directory structure, placed in /opt.
+This is a suggested directory structure, placed in */opt*.
 For a lab, it would suffice to create a single ansible folder placed in your home directory.

 #### 3.2.2.
 Set correct permissions for the directories and files <br>

 Change the group ownership to wheel: `sudo chown -R root:wheel /opt/ansible`

-Give group write access: `sudo chmod -R g+rw /opt/ansible` Make new files inherit the wheel group: sudo find /opt/ansible -type d -exec chmod g+s {} \;
+Give group write access: `sudo chmod -R g+rw /opt/ansible` Make new files inherit the wheel group: `sudo find /opt/ansible -type d -exec chmod g+s {} \;`

 Confirm: `ls -l /opt`